 To this day, I don’t know why I didn’t fight him harder; I felt disconnected and frozen.
 When I finally controlled my panic, I gathered all my strength, pushed him and screamed; he stopped.

-I was bleeding from where he stole my virginity, but he told me nothing had happened, and later left a note in my locker, calling me crazy and a liar.
+I was bleeding from where he stole my virginity, but later he left a note in my locker saying nothing had happened, calling me a crazy liar.

 The secret places inside my head held that spaghetti ball of lies and guilt and shame for a long time.

-My life kept moving forward, but in my immaturity I believed my entire identity as a Christian had been destroyed.
+My life kept moving forward, but in my immaturity I believed the rape had destroyed my entire identity as a Christian because I lost my purity.
 (The church’s silence on this issue to our youth is deafening.)

 I can’t erase the image of the well-meaning youth pastor demonstrating how sex binds us together with two pieces of glued construction paper, which ripped as he peeled them apart, shards of my pink innocence stuck to the black.